Surgery Recovery Timeline: What to Expect Day by Day and Week by Week

 Recovering from surgery can feel uncertain — especially if you don’t know what’s normal.

 While every procedure is different, most people follow a predictable recovery timeline.
 Understanding what to expect can help reduce anxiety and help you feel more in control.
-Before recovery begins, it's important to prepare for surgery properly.
+Before recovery begins, it may help to understand common recovery milestones.

 This surgery recovery timeline explains what to expect day-by-day and week-by-week, including pain, swelling, mobility, and when you can return to normal activities.

 Recovery time varies depending on the procedure, but most patients follow a similar pattern.
-If you're wondering about timing, here's how long it takes to recover from surgery.
+Discuss recovery expectations with your surgeon.

 Surgery Recovery Timeline (Quick Answer)